softonic/gar-exporter/README.md

 This exporter is set up to take the following parameters from environment variables:
 * `BIND_PORT` The port you wish to run the container on, defaults to 9173
-* `ACCOUNT_EMAIL` The email address of the service account given access to the API

-Account email and view ID need to be obtained from your Google account details.
+The view ID need to be obtained from your Google account details.
 Details on how can be found [here](https://developers.google.com/analytics/devguides/reporting/core/v4/)
-You also need to supply a PEM file (P12 format) with a key to access the API, details on this link above.
+You also need to supply a JSON service account file, details on this link above.

 On other hand the reports need to be defined in a YAML file with a structure like this: